 Slaves to Fashion: A Brief History and Analysis of Women's Fashion in America

 Clothes make the man, as the old adage goes.
-A well-tailored suit tells a very different story than torn jeans and a sweatshirt, but both are vital when trying to understand the evolution of fashion and the impact it has made.
-Regardless of whether or not we may like it, fashion has played an intrinsic role in shaping society.
-It is a staple for understanding the world from which those who came before us inhabited, for their clothing was influenced by the world around them.
+A well-tailored suit tells a very different story than torn jeans and a sweatshirt, but both stories are vital when trying to understand the evolution of fashion and the impact it has made.
+Regardless of whether or not we like it, fashion has played an intrinsic role in shaping society.
+It is a way to understand the world and those who came before us.

-Different fashion trends are, for instance, a marker of status as well as a window into attitudes toward gender roles, sexuality, and body image at any point in history.
+For instance, different fashion trends are a marker of status as well as a window into attitudes toward gender roles, sexuality, and body image.
 Clothes may make the man, but they make the woman as well.
 In fact, clothes often molded her and constricted her into a form that she may not have wanted for herself.
 Clothes have empowered her and encouraged her to achieve her own sense of autonomy.
 They have objectified her and reduced her into nothing more than a trinket at which men can stare.
 They have given her power and a taste of what she is capable of doing.
-Clearly, whether it is an expression of freedom and independence, an example of oppression in one of its many forms, or simply a necessity for daily life, fashion has taken on many roles in America’s young yet complicated history.

 When discussing the impact of anything on a nation’s history, the most logical place to start is at the beginning.
 There are, of course, centuries prior to European colonization in which Native American tribes developed methods and modes for dressing themselves that are varied and intriguing on their own, but they have little to do with the modern modes of fashion as we know them today.
 The focus will instead turn toward fashion modes of European settlers – specifically those that hailed from England – for whom the New World held promises of freedom from religious persecution and a bright future potentially full of riches, though despite the prospect of a shining new future, colonists carried over a few societal norms from their home that remained firmly in place in their new settlements.
 Gender relations, for instance, reflected that of the roles established in the motherland: New England women were expected to maintain order in the household by caring for children and acting as a moral compass by which to follow, preparing meals as well as performing other household chores.
 Despite her numerous responsibilities and power in the home, a woman was always expected to be subordinate and obedient to her husband.
 Families were ideally little commonwealths with the father taking the role of a monarch while the rest of his family acted as his subjects -- the general belief here being that a successfully run home would facilitate a successful society.